sai-dev/sai/README.md

 ## How to help SAI get stronger

-After you downloaded and installed SAI as explained above, you can donate your own computing device's resources to help in the collective effort to make SAI stronger.
+If you want to help, you can use your computing device to help in the collective effort to make SAI stronger.

+This will make SAI play against itself (selfplay games) and other versions of itself (match games) on the [SAI server](http://sai.unich.it/), to train and get stronger.

+Any help is greatly appreciated!

 ### username and password